Smart Kids, Unacceptable Reading Scores

 • 2008 Selected as a nonfiction finalist in the 2008 Colorado Book Awards

-for The Story of Science: Einstein Adds A New Dimension
+went to The Story of Science: Einstein Adds A New Dimension

 .
 This award is sponsored by USA Book News and is given to the best science book of the year.